-As of March 31, 2015, the Company leases approximately 8,800 square feet of office space for the Company's executive and administrative offices.
-The monthly rental rate is approximately \$27,000 per month during the remaining term of the lease, plus a pro-rata share of certain building expenses.
-In April 2015, the Company signed a lease amendment to extend the lease term through June 30, 2016, with an option to extend the term by an additional year.
+As of September 30, 2015, the Company leases approximately 8,800 square feet of office space for the Company's executive and administrative offices.
+The monthly rental rate is approximately \$27,000 during the remaining term of the lease, plus a pro-rata share of certain building expenses.
+The lease expires in June 2016.
+Future minimum payments under the lease are \$242,000 as of September 30, 2015.